 While they release records, From Scratch are best experienced live, where the sound and visual elements (the instruments and performers' movements) create a symbiotic experience.
 This is captured in two short films by Gregor Nicholas: Drum/Sing (1984) and Pacific 3,2,1,Zero: Part 1 (1993), which catch the group in its heyday, at its professional and creative peak.

-But From Scratch music continued to evolve.
-If the 1980s was classic From Scratch, the 1990s brought renewal and diversification, incorporating a host of new players and an expanded range of sounds.
-Eye/Drum and flexi-tube stations replaced the familiar PVC-pipe racks.
-New instruments were developed, including long-stringed polystyrene zitherums, piano horns, bell poles, tone trees, and tuned-tongue bells.
-The group also engaged novel performance elements.
-Global Hockets (1998)—a collaboration with German new-media group Supreme Particles—featured triggered sound samples and data projections.
-The comparatively low-tech Pacific Plate (2000) humourously incorporated foley trays, whistling kettles, spinning plates, a water-cooler drum kit, and a 16mm film projected onto a Venetian blind, introducing a looser improv feel reminiscent of their Scratch Orchestra origins.
+But From Scratch music continues to evolve.
+If the 1980s is classic From Scratch, the 1990s brings renewal and diversification, incorporating a host of new players and an expanded range of sounds.
+Eye/Drum and flexi-tube stations replace the familiar PVC-pipe racks.
+New instruments are used and developed, including long-stringed polystyrene zitherums, bell poles, tone trees, and tuned-tongue bells.
+The group also engage novel performance elements.
+Global Hockets (1998)—a collaboration with German new-media group Supreme Particles—features triggered sound samples and data projections.
+The comparatively low-tech Pacific Plate (2000) incorporates Foley trays, whistling kettles, spinning plates, a water-cooler drum kit, and a 16mm film projected onto a Venetian blind, introducing a looser improv feel reminiscent of the group's Scratch Orchestra origins.